Updated: May 2021, August 2021, January 2022

 Monitoring connected assets on a real-time basis offers the opportunity to optimise your production schedule to enhance your profitability.

 Cloud Architecture—connected assets produce a lot of data and hence you typically need a cloud architecture to support the data storage and analytics.

-Security—anything connected to the internet escalates the cyber security risk.
-Connected assets are no different, when considering Industrial Internet of Things—security aspects of your architecture should be carefully evaluated.
+Security—anything connected to the internet escalates the cybersecurity risk.
+Connected assets are no different when considering the Industrial Internet of Things—security aspects of your architecture should be carefully evaluated.

 Industrial Internet of Things along with efficient Asset Management Software offers the opportunity to significantly optimise industrial operations.